Home » London » Postal Museum Tickets

 The Mail Rail exhibition provides a unique opportunity to explore the world’s first driverless electric railway system.

-Visitors can ride a miniature train and experience the life of a Mail Rail engineer.
+Visitors can ride the miniature train and experience the life of a Mail Rail engineer.

 The Postal Museum Galleries feature interactive exhibits and displays that showcase the evolution of British posts, including stamps, uniforms, and vehicles.